sigstore/sigstore-python/README.md

 ![CI](https://github.com/trailofbits/sigstore-python/workflows/CI/badge.svg)
 <!--- @end-badges@ --->

-⚠️ This project is not ready for use! ⚠️
+⚠️ This project is not ready for general-purpose use! ⚠️

 `sigstore` is a tool for signing and verifying Python package distributions.